Natural Language Processing, IASD

-This course is an introduction to Natural Language Processing (with deep-learning methods).
-The lab sessions use the pytorch (python module).
+This course is an introduction to Natural Language Processing (with deep-learning methods). *It is over now ! *

 News